atreyasha/spp-explainability/docs/develop.md

 Legacy
 ------

-### Finite-automation-RNNs -\> interpretable neural architecture
+### Interpretable neural architectures {#interpretable-neural-architectures-1}

+1. Rational recurences (RRNNs)

+    1.  good: code quality in PyTorch, succinct and short

+    2.  good: heavy mathematical background which could lend to more interesting mathematical analyses

+    3.  problematic: seemingly missing interpretability section in paper -\> theoretical and mathematical, which is good for understanding

+    4.  problematic: hard to draw exact connection to interpretability, might take too long to understand everything

+2. Finite-automation-RNNs (FA-RNNs)

     1.  source code likely released by November, but still requires initial REs which may not be present -\> might not be the best fit

     2. FA-RNNs involving REs and substitutions could be useful extensions as finite state transducers for interpretable neural machine translation

 ### Interpretable surrogate extraction